 Prepping & Cooking first foods for baby

-Generally, I do 1 carb source, 1 protein source & 1 veggie source – and I try to make sure whatever foods he gets, he’s getting offered a good source of iron.
+Generally, I do 1 carb source, 1 protein source & 1 veggie source – and I try to make sure whatever foods my little gets is also providing him a good source of iron.

-If you’re someone who is pressed for time when it comes to preparing foods, you can also try using these meal prep tools below to help speed up the process:
+If you’re pressed for time when it comes to preparing foods, you can also try using these meal prep tools below to help speed up the process: